European rabbit: Diseases, parasites and immunity

-Human relationship with rabbits
+Human relationships with rabbits

+Origins

-Recent research has shown that all European rabbits carry common genetic markers and descend from one of two maternal lines.
+Research in the late 20th century has shown that all European rabbits carry common genetic markers and descend from one of two maternal lines.
 These lines originated between 12,000 and 6.5 million years ago when glaciers isolated two herds, one on the Iberian Peninsula and the other in Southern France.
-Humans likely began hunting rabbits as a food source, but further research needs to be done to verify this.
+Humans likely began hunting rabbits as a food source, but further research is needed to verify this.
 Little comprehensive evidence of the relationship of humans with European rabbits is documented until the medieval period.